worreaud000/DigitalArt/aboutopart.md

 <\p>

 ##### Frank Stella
 Frank, born May 12, 1963 in Massachusets is a painter, sculptor, and printmaker.
 His work in Op Art didn't start until quite a bit into his career.
 His works were more geometric, as is shown in Hyena Stomp³ and another work with no known title, so we'll call it Title Unknown⁴.
-Both of these consist mostly of straight lines forming patterns, and both of them are really nice
+Both of these consist mostly of straight lines forming patterns, and both of them are really nice.
+I really enjoy his work.

 <p align = "center">
 Hyena Stomp³  |   Title Unknown⁴